| How lying marketers sold Roe v. Wade to

 provocative observation that not only do many abortion clinics require

 payment in cash, but also do not report that income to the government.
+"A lot of these folks do not declare all their income,"

 she says flatly.
 "When you're dealing in cash, unless you're honest you